 Office equipment, furniture, art, and leasehold improvements are recorded at cost and depreciated on a straight-line basis.
-Office equipment, furniture, art, and automobiles are depreciated over an estimated useful life of five years.
+Office equipment, furniture, and art are depreciated over an estimated useful life of five years.
 Leasehold improvements are depreciated over the shorter of the term of the lease or the useful life.
 In accordance with the Manual, these are nonadmitted assets.
-The net book value of these assets at December 31, 2021 and 2020 was approximately \$170,000 and \$205,000, respectively.
-Related depreciation expense of approximately \$95,000 and \$99,000 was incurred in 2021 and 2020, respectively, and is included in LAE and other underwriting expenses incurred in the statutory-basis statements of operations and changes in policyholders' surplus.
+The net book value of these assets at December 31, 2022 and 2021 was approximately \$131,000 and \$170,000, respectively.
+Related depreciation expense of approximately \$84,000 and \$95,000 was incurred in 2022 and 2021, respectively, and is included in LAE and other underwriting expenses incurred in the statutory-basis statements of operations and changes in policyholders' surplus.